-US Ambassador to Israel Tom Nides has moved into a new home in Jerusalem and his embassy has filed a request to the Foreign Ministry to recognize the building as the envoy’s official residence, a US official confirmed to The Times of Israel on Sunday.
+US Ambassador to Israel Tom Nides has moved into a new home in downtown Jerusalem and his embassy has filed a request to the Foreign Ministry to recognize the building as the envoy’s official residence, a US official confirms to The Times of Israel.

-The building is located on Emek Refaim Street, in Jerusalem’s upscale German Colony neighborhood.
+The building is located on Emek Refaim street in Jerusalem’s yuppity German Colony neighborhood.

-Nides had been mostly staying at the Waldorf Astoria Hotel in the capital since arriving in Israel last November.
+Nides had been mostly staying at the Waldorf Astoria Hotel in Jerusalem since arriving in Israel last November.

-But Biden administration officials made clear from the get-go that they never planned to reverse the move and Nides told US senators at his confirmation hearing that he would be living in Jerusalem and respects the decision by the previous administration to recognize Jerusalem as Israel’s capital.
+But Biden officials made clear from the get-go that they never planned to reverse the move, and Nides told US senators at his confirmation hearing that he would be living in Jerusalem and respects the decision by the previous administration to recognize Jerusalem as Israel’s capital.